-Although many people refer to them just as El Cotillo beach, there are actually many more than just one beach around the village (Playa del Cotillo if you are Spanish, Strand El Cotillo if German or Spiaggia El Cotillo if Italian).
+Although many people refer to them just as El Cotillo beach & lagoons, there are actually many more than just one beach around the village (Playa del Cotillo if you are Spanish, Strand El Cotillo if German or Spiaggia El Cotillo if Italian).

-You may just like to lie on the sand, or in a fox hole, with the occasional dip in the calm waters of the lagoon beaches.
-If you like to be more active and do some surfing then head for the water sports beach (Piedra Playa) with its 1.5km of sand and some great waves.
+- If you like to be more active and do some surfing then head just south of the village to the water sports beach (Piedra Playa) with its 1.5km of sand and some great waves.